 There are good arguments for seeing "rotten social background" as a form of coercive indoctrination and, thus, for considering it too for a defense under such a newly-created doctrine.
 However, while the two defenses may be analogous, having a "rotten social background" by itself is not likely to meet the minimum prerequisites that logically would adhere to a coercive indoctrination defense, and certainly would have little intuitive support.
 On the other hand, specific cases of "rotten social background" might well qualify, if it is shown that that experience forced upon the person a set of beliefs and values compelling him toward the offence that he could not reasonably have been expected to resist.

 Brainwashing, Excusing Condition, Disability, Cognitive & Control Dysfunction, Normative Crime Control, Criminal Law Defense

 Alabama Civil Rights & Civil Liberties Law Review

 Robinson, Paul H., "Are We Responsible for Who We Are?
 The Challenge for Criminal Law Theory in the Defenses of Coercive Indoctrination and "Rotten Social Background"" (2011).
-Faculty Scholarship.
+All Faculty Scholarship.
 349.

 Criminal Law Commons, Criminology Commons, Family, Life Course, and Society Commons, Inequality and Stratification Commons, Law and Society Commons, Place and Environment Commons, Social Psychology Commons